Court‑Ordered Structure for Parent-Child Contact Problems

 • structure, not insight

-Parenting Coordination is a governance and implementation process, not a therapeutic one.
+Parenting Coordination is a governance and implementation process.
 Courts retain enforcement authority at all times.

 The Role of Parenting Coordination in Contact‑Refusal Cases